Feeling wobbly or confused? Got tingly lips and blurred eyesight? You could be having a hypo.

 There's no definite way of predicting when hypos may happen.
 However, they're more likely to happen when:

-- you didn't have enough carbohydrate such as pasta or potatoes at your last meal
+- you didn't have enough carbohydrate such as pasta or potatoes at your last mealyou didn't have enough carbohydrate such as pasta or potatoes at your last meal

-- you did some strenuous exercise without taking extra carbohydrate or reducing your insulin dose to allow for it
+- you did some strenuous exercise without taking extra carbohydrate or reducing your insulin dose to allow for ityou did some strenuous exercise without taking extra carbohydrate or reducing your insulin dose to allow for it

-- you've had too much alcohol to drink.
+- you've had too much alcohol to drink.you've had too muchalcoholto drink.

-Your hypo warning symptoms are your back-up.
+Your hypo warning symptoms are what alert you to the fact that your blood glucose levels have dropped too low.
 Everyone has different symptoms, but some of the common ones are: feeling shaky, sweating, hunger, tiredness, blurred vision, pins and needles around your mouth, finding it hard to concentrate, headaches, feeling tearful, increased heart rate, and becoming stroppy or stubborn.

 In the public eye

-It's completely normal to be afraid of having a hypo, especially in public.
-You might feel embarrassed or worried about the reaction of other people.
-However, sometimes during a hypo, you could get confused and be unable to sort yourself out.
+It's a good idea to let your firends know about hypos and how they effect you.
+Sometimes during a hypo, you could get confused and be unable to sort yourself out.
 It is far better for you and people around you to know about your diabetes, what hypos are and how they can help you.
 After all, it can be frightening for them to see you having a hypo and not know what to do.